Nova-Dynamics/jtp-node/README.md

 ### Fragmentation

-- Maximum payload per packet: 1200 bytes (configurable)
+- Maximum payload per packet: 1200 bytes (the maximum will be achieved for all non-terminal fragments)
 - Large messages automatically fragmented
 - Maximum 65,535 fragments per message
 - Fragments can arrive out of order